Description

 Lyme disease is caused by a bite from a tick infected with the bacterium Borrelia burgdorferi.
 In Québec, blacklegged ticks, also called deer ticks, can transmit the disease.

-Populations of this species of tick are established in the south of the province.
-The risk of infection is increasing, both in animals and humans.
+This species of tick is established in the south of the province.
+Québec’s populations of bacteria-carrying ticks are growing, and with them the risk of infection for both animals and humans.

-For more details on the risk of infection in humans, visit the Lyme disease page in the Health section.
+For more details on the risk of infection in humans, visit the Lyme disease page.

 Signs of the disease in animals